Dictum-SM/demo/README.md

 *Note*: Mind your yaml spacing.
 *Note*: Type `i` to edit and `wq!` to save and close.

-9. Run Dictum-SM to deploy the environment and wait for completion:
+10. Run Dictum-SM to deploy the environment and wait for completion:

    `dictum-cli run`

+   *Note:* Hashicorp says that this takes 10min.
+I guestimate closer to 15.
+YMMV.

-10. View your cluster:
+11. View your cluster:

     `kubectl get pods -A`

-11. Get dashboard token and save for later:
+12. Get dashboard token and save for later:

     `kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep service-controller-token | awk '{print $1}')`

-12. Create your the proxy:
+13. Create your the proxy:

     `kubectl proxy`

-13. From your browser, browse to dashboard:
+14. From your browser, browse to dashboard:

     `http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/`

-14. Select token authentication, input the token retrieved by step 11, and login.
+15. Select token authentication, input the token retrieved by step 11, and login.

 ## Manage